EOSIO/spec-repo/eep-draft_subjective_data.md

 * A new intrinsic `get_random` that returns a random number, assuming you trust the producers

-There are some constraints on these functions (e.g. `get_wall_time` is non-decreasing during a single transaction), but this doesn't propose a way to prevent BPs from manipulating this data to their advantage (e.g. `get_random`).
+There are some constraints on these functions (e.g. `get_wall_time` is non-decreasing during a single transaction), but this doesn't propose a way to prevent producers from manipulating this data to their advantage (e.g. `get_random`).

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOSIO platforms.-->